GrantVC/Group-1-Project/README.md

 1. GoogleColab with Pandas to clean the data
 2. PGAdmin 4 to store the data
 3. SciKit-Learn to train the data
+4. JavaScript and HTML5 for the dashboard hosted on a server